-While the Sasol employee relations landscape is relatively stable, the South African labour market remains volatile and can be characterised by major industrial actions in key sectors of the economy, especially during the season of wage negotiations.
+While the Sasol employee relations landscape is relatively stable, the South African labour market remains volatile and can be characterised by major industrial action in key sectors of the economy, especially during the season of wage negotiations.
+The current socio-economic climate, cost-of living-pressures and high unemployment rates increase this risk.